acf-extended/ACF-Extended/README.md

 * Field: Flexible Content - Added 'One click' hidden function.
 In the post administration, the 'Add row' button will add a layout without the selection modal if there is only one layout available in the flexible content
 * Field: Flexible Content - Note - The following settings: Layouts Thumbnails, Layouts Render & Modal Categories will be visible after saving field group
 * Module: Ajax Author - Fixed a bug where field groups 'Hide on screen' setting wasn't applied on post administration
-* Module: Json AutoSync - Added "'/acf-json' folder not found" warning message if Json Sync is set in a field group and the '/acf-json' folder doesn't exists
+* Module: Json AutoSync - Added "'/acf-json' folder not found" warning message if Json Sync is set in a field group and the '/acf-json' folder doesn't exist
 * Module: Taxonomy - Forced Tabs to be 'Aligned Top' in taxonomies fields (JS Only - ACF Bug) & added better CSS style (thanks to @Val_Pellegrin)
 * Module: Dynamic Post Type/Taxonomy/Option Page/Block Type - Hidden 'Minor publishing' panel (Save as draft, visibility...) to avoid confusion (thanks to @Val_Pellegrin)
 * Field: Bidirectional - Removed the 'bail early if old values == new values' check.
 This will let users convert existing fields with saved values into bidirectional without hassle (thanks to @Val_Pellegrin)